serieseight/statamic-cookie-monster/DOCUMENTATION.md

 #### Put

-This tag allows you to store a cookie as a key/value pair, expiring after the given amount of time (you can set a default expiry time via CookieMonster's settings).
+This tag allows you to store a cookie as a key/value pair, expiring after the given amount of time (you can set a default expiry time via Cookie Monster's settings).

 **Params**